How and when to do a hair mask + a vinegar rinse recipe for a healthy scalp

 A protein mask is good for any hair type, to add volume and shine.
 It will repair your hair, stop breakage and add bounce back into your curls or waves.
 You want to do a protein mask when your hair just feels a little flat and lifeless or dull.

-To do a protein hair mask, you'll want to get your hair wet first.
-You can shower and do your whole hair routine (shampoo if you use it, and conditioner), or you can just soak your hair.
-Then pat dry with a cotton t-shirt or a turkish towel (a bath towel can make your hair frizzy and destroy your curls).
+To do a protein hair mask, start by getting your hair wet.
+You can do your whole shower routine (check out our shampoo and conditioner bars for a popular zero waste option!), or you can just soak your hair.
+Then pat dry with a cotton t-shirt or a bamboo hair towel (a regular bath towel can make curls frizzy).

-Get a dollop of the protein mask and work it into your hair from your roots to the tips, scrunching it in and massaging it into your scalp so it all gets worked in nicely.
-I usually use about one half ounce (about a quarter of the jar if you order the smallest size).
+Get a dollop of the protein mask and work it into your hair, moving from the roots to the tips, scrunching it in and massaging it into your scalp so it all gets worked in nicely.
+I usually use about a palm full, sometimes more to really coat my hair.
 Leave the mask in for 3-5 minutes and rinse it out.
 Dry and style your hair as normal and voila!
 You should have lots more bounce and shine.
 If you have curly hair, your curls will be defined, shaped and conditioned.
 If you have straight or wavy hair, you'll have added volume and a healthy shine.

 Our hair mask is packed with really good ingredients for hair health like aloe and meadofowam seed oil.
 Since I started doing the protein masks, my curls have never been happier.
-This one may seem easier to do since it's premade, but it's truly the secret to more defined curls.
+It's truly the secret to more defined curls and volume.
 I swear by it.
-You can also make your own protein mask from egg whites and yogurt.

 Bonus: Vinegar rinse for scalp health